leonaugusto16/awesome-cdk/README.md

 An Ingress can be configured to give services externally-reachable URLs, load balance traffic, terminate SSL, and offer name based virtual hosting.
 An Ingress controller is responsible for fulfilling the Ingress, usually with a loadbalancer, though it may also configure your edge router or additional frontends to help handle the traffic.

 An Ingress does not expose arbitrary ports or protocols.
 Exposing services other than HTTP and HTTPS to the internet typically uses a service of type NodePort or LoadBalancer.

+The alb needs a service account with specific permissions to be able to execute requests to AWS.
+In addition to a deployment to run on the cluster, this part is implemented in lib/alb-ingress-controller.

+Use a example with 2048 for tests ...
+Apply k8s/example-exposing-service/example-alb-ingress-controller